Trump-voting Florida county is a lot like sanctuary cities he loathes

 Following the president's lead, states across the U.S. have also sought to punish sanctuary cities.

 According to the National Council on State Legislatures, 54 bills tackling sanctuary cities and immigration enforcement issues were under consideration in 25 state legislatures this year.
 Florida considered a bill to ban sanctuary cities and insist municipalities honor ICE detainers, but it stalled in the state Senate.
-One law has been enacted in Iowa; a second passed bill was vetoed in Virginia; 41 are still pending as of early April.
+One law has been enacted in Iowa; another was vetoed in Virginia; 41 are still pending as of early April.

 When asked about Volusia County's policy on detainers and efforts to build trust within the community, the county's Republican Party chairman, Tony Ledbetter, said he wasn’t aware that the county jail hasn't honored ICE detainer requests since 2014.